MarcoKrapf/GaloppSim/README.md

 * Photo of the finish
 * Ranking list after the event
 * Race track zoom when the screen is large enough (optional)
-* Automatically maximization of the Excel window (optional)
+* Automatical maximization of the Excel window (optional)
 * Hiding Excel rows and columns (optional)
 * Hiding Excel grid lines (optional)
 * German language only